gerwitz/hgc-v12/src/writing/2010/2010-04-05-wait-and-see.md

 ---
-title: Wait and see
+title: Wait and See
-abstract: '"''We never say never, but we have no current plans'' to develop a version of Office for the Apple iPad"'
+abstract: "”We never say never, but we have no current plans“ to develop a version of Office for the Apple iPad"
 categories:
 - work
 content-tags: